ceford/cefjdemos-data-jdm-help-en/articles/menu-items/tags-list-all-tags.md

 ## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.

-### Details Tab

-#### Left Panel

-- **Menu Item Type**.
-The Menu Item Type selected when this menu item was created.
-This can be one of the core menu item types or a menu item type provided by an installed extension.
-- **Parent**.
-The item (category, menu item, and so on) that is the parent of the item being edited.
-- **Language Filter**.
-(Use Global (All)/All/Current/English
-  (en-GB)/...).
-Optionally filter the list of tags based on language.
-- **Link**.
-The system-generated link for this menu item.
-This field cannot be changed and is for information only.
-- **Target Window.** Select from the drop-down list.
-- **Template Style.** Select from the drop-down list.

 ### Options Tab

 ![Compact List of Tagged Items details tab](../../../en/images/menu-items/tags-list-all-tags-options-tab.png)

 - **Number of Columns** The number of columns to arrange the tags in.
-  Note that this may not be the number displayed if 12 does not divide evenly into it because display is based on a 12 column grid.
+  Note that this may not be the number displayed if 12 does not divide evenly into it because the display is based on a 12 column grid.
-- **Heading Description** Description to display at the heading of tags list.
+- **Heading Description** Description to display at the heading of the tags list.
-- **Show Heading Image** (Use Global/Hide/Show).
-Show an image at the heading of the tags list.
+- **Show Heading Image** Show or hide an image at the heading of the tags list.
-- **Heading Image File** Select or upload the image to display in the heading of the tags list.
+- **Heading Image File** Select or upload an image to display in the heading of the tags list.
 - **Ordering** The column in which to sort displayed items in the table.
 The values are the same as the column heading names.
 - **Direction** Sort order.
-Descending is highest to lowest.
-Ascending is lowest to highest.
 - **Item Images**  Show or hide the first image for each item in the list.
 - **Tag Description** Show or hide the description for the tag (only used when a single tag is selected).